Anyolite/anyolite/README.md

 ```
 from a terminal.

-Alternatively, you can clone this repository into the lib folder of your project and run
+NOTE: Postinstall was dropped in Version 2.0.0.
+If you use this version, you
+have to run the build process manually.

+In order to install the necesary Ruby libraries, run
 ```bash
 rake build_shard
 ```